What Happens After a Distracted Driving Accident

 After the information-gathering period has concluded, it’s important to focus on your recovery.
 Enlisting the help of a distracted driving attorney can take the claims process off of your plate and allow you to take care of your injuries.

 Many states have passed laws prohibiting distracted driving behaviors, such as texting on a cell phone while driving.
 Since laws and regulations vary – and Texas is no different – it’s beneficial to have an attorney who knows local laws to assist you with your case.
-Since the aftermath of a distracted driving accident can be chaotic and stressful, a local Austin car accident attorney can help mitigate that stress by managing your claim.
-Not only will they have the expertise in Texas state law, but they will also know how to best go about seeking a fair claim for the losses incurred.
-Our team of Austin accident lawyers at Sandoval & James is well equipped to get you the compensation you deserve after a distracted driving accident.

 Just one of our many client reviews: ⭐⭐⭐⭐⭐ “The results are beyond our expectations.
 This is the best personal injury law firm in town!
 Everything was great, thank you!” -Fernando G. on Google

-As of 5/31/23, SJW Car Accident & Injury Lawyers Austin has a 4.9 rating from 1,392 total reviews on Google Maps.
+As of 4/18/24, SJW Car Accident & Injury Lawyers Austin has a 4.9 rating from 1,596 total reviews on Google Maps.